jafingerhut/jafingerhut.github.com/notes/macos-virtualbox-ubuntu-install-notes.md

 # Removing older kernel packages on Linux systems

-At least on Ubuntu and Fedora Linux, when a new kernel version is available, and you update to add it, the older version that you were using remains in the file system, taking up space.
+At least on Ubuntu, Fedora, and Rocky Linux, when a new kernel version is available, and you update to add it, the older version that you were using remains in the file system, taking up space.
 I often like to remove the older versions to save storage space.

 For any version of Linux, you should not try to remove the packages for the Linux kernel verion that is currently running, so after